Automate setting up Xcode

 end

-Running fastlane setup_xcode will now run brew bundle AND copy code snippets.
-This means that we now have a way to setup Xcode, that we can easily extend with more tasks whenever we need.
+Running fastlane setup_xcode will now run brew bundle and copy snippets.
+This means that we have a way to set up Xcode, that we can easily extend whenever we need.

 Conclusion